Conjugation Of French Verb Prendre

 Je (I) prendrais Je prendrais un café, si j'avais le temps.
 I would take a coffee if I had time.

 Tu (You - singular informal) prendrais Tu prendrais le bus, n'est-ce pas?
-You would take the bus, wouldn't you?
+In practice, You would take the bus, wouldn't you?

 Il/Elle/On (He/She/One) prendrait Il prendrait plus de risques, s'il était plus jeune.
-He would take more risks if he were younger.
+On top of that, He would take more risks if he were younger.

 Nous (We) prendrions Nous prendrions un taxi, s'il pleuvait.
 We would take a taxi if it rained.